odeum/odeum-code/docs/developer/Hackathons.md

 5. Next actions and experiments
 6. Learning and tasks for next interns

-Takeaways and milestones:
+### Takeaways and milestones:

-- Ad 1: AT will refactor RRR5 to RRR4 😃
+- Ad 1: AT will refactor RRR5 to RRR4 😃 and refactor filenames in colaboration with CB
-- Ad 2: We will return to this issues once we have the first mini-App up and running in a functional exp.
+- Ad 2: We will return to this issues once we have the first App up and running in a functional exp.
 3.1 framework
 - Ad 3: Showcase of responsive examples.
-Decided to try-out https://github.com/jxnblk/grid-styled
+Decided to try-out https://github.com/jxnblk/grid-styled - HH will create exp.
+19.
 - Ad 4: Working with ThemeProvider from Styled-Components was accepted - carry on!!!
-- Ad 5: TBA
+- Ad 5: AT (RRR4 and filename refactoring), HH experiment 19
 - Ad 6: TBA